Wolfsmund

-Wolfsmund (狼の口 〜ヴォルフスムント〜, Ōkami no Kuchi: Vorufusumunto) is a Japanese historical fantasy seinen manga series written and illustrated by Mitsuhisa Kuji.
-Published by Enterbrain, it's serialized on Fellows!/harta (ja) magazine since 2009, with eight volumes compiling the chapters released.
-The eighth volume concluded the run of the manga.
-It's published in English by Vertical and in French by Ki-oon.
+Wolfsmund (狼の口 〜ヴォルフスムント〜, Ōkami no Kuchi: Vorufusumunto) is a Japanese manga series written and illustrated by Mitsuhisa Kuji.
+It was serialized in Enterbrain's seinen manga magazine Fellows!, then later known as Harta, from 2009 to 2016.
+Its chapters were compiled in eight volumes, with its eighth volume concluding the manga's run.
+It was published in English by Vertical, and in French by Ki-oon.

-Plot and Volumes
+Plot

 The story of Wolfsmund is a retelling of the rebellion started by the legendary William Tell.
 The story revolves around the oppression that took place in the Middle Ages in the middle cantons (states) of Switzerland.
 During this time, three cantons (the Schwyz, Uri, and Unterwalden) formed an "Eternal Alliance" that promised a military alliance for defense between the three cantons.
 The main source of fear for the cantons came from the feudal lords of Austria, the Habsburg.

 The three cantons had their own independent states surrounding the St. Gotthard Pass, an important mountain pass that created an efficient traveling shortcut between Germany and Italy.
 Each of the cantons ruled and managed their own section of the Gotthard Pass, and gathered much revenue from charging merchants and travelers en route.
 Starting mid-13th century, the rich and powerful feudal Habsburgs began fighting central Swiss cantons to gain sole control over the profitable Gotthard Pass and the lands around it.
 Thus a rebellion began between the much poorer cantons against the highly powerful Habsburgs.

 Wolfsmund takes place in the early 1300s, with the oppression by Austria well under way, led by Duke Leopold I. It is explained that he has already captured all three cantons, and now works to destroy any resistance, with the resistors and protesters facing harsh consequences, most often death or torture.
 The Duke's partner in crime is Bailiff Wolfram, a cruel and merciless man who oversees the barrier station Wolfsmund, a passing station that checks for travel permits.
 Those attempting to sneak through without a permit are subject to harsh punishments sentenced by Wolfram, who always wears a cruel smile on his face.

 Wolfram's cruelty to his victims, where he tortures anyone suspected being part of the Eternal Alliance or for the fun of it, makes him feared and hated among the people of the cantons, where many assassins try to kill Wolfram for his crimes only to fail thanks to Wolfram's trickery, the Wolfsmund's many traps and his many soldiers.
 William Tell becomes the face of the Alliance against the Habsburgs, so Wolfram in response kills his wife and one of his sons and forces William to sacrifice his life to save his other son, Walther.
 Walther vows revenge for all of his friends and family killed by the Habsburgs and becomes the new face of the Eternal Alliance.